Weyl images of Kantor pairs: Kantor pairs and -graded ( -graded) Lie algebras

 \begin{proof} By Lemma \ref{lem:TLP}, $\langle \TLP \rangle_\text{alg}$ is an ideal of $L$, which is nonzero since $P\ne 0$.
 Also $Z(L)\cap [\TLP,\TLP]$ is a ideal of $L$ which is proper since $P\ne~0$. \end{proof}

 The next theorem will be among the basic tools in our study of simple Kantor pairs in this paper and in \cite{AF2} and \cite{AS}.
-Parts (i) and (ii) of the theorem provide the uniqueness statement mentioned at the outset of the subsection.
+It tells us in particular that each simple Kantor pair is enveloped by a unique simple $5$-graded Lie algebra.

 \begin{theorem} Suppose that $P$ is a nonzero Kantor pair.
 Then \begin{itemize} \item[(i)] The following statements are equivalent: \begin{itemize} \item[(a)] $P$ is simple \item[(b)] There exists a simple $5$-graded Lie algebra $L$ that envelops $P$. \end{itemize}